pankod/superplate/documentation/docs/ci/github-actions.md

 :::

 :::note
-You can use the following commands in case of adding github actions to existing project later.
+You can use the following commands in case of adding Github Actions to existing project later.
 :::